iterative/dvc.org/content/docs/studio/user-guide/model-registry/assign-stage.md

 You can assign a stage in any of the following ways:

 1. Use GTO CLI or API.
 An example would be
+   [`gto assign pool-segmentation --version v0.0.1 --stage dev`][assign], assuming `dvc.yaml` with the model annotation is located in the root of the repo.
+If not, you should append its parent directory to the model's name like
+   this:
    [`gto assign cv:pool-segmentation --version v0.0.1 --stage dev`][assign].
-In
-   this case, `cv` is a path within a repo to the directory where `dvc.yaml` with model annotation is located, and `pool-segmentation` is a model name used in that `dvc.yaml`.
-If `dvc.yaml` is located in the root, it will be simply `gto register mymodel --version v0.0.1 --stage dev`.
-To get a better idea about `cv:` part, check out this [example monorepo][monorepo] and [its Git tags].
+To
+   get a better idea about this case, check out this [example monorepo][monorepo].
 2. To assign stages using Iterative Studio, watch this tutorial video or read on below.